ProjectOptimus/ProjectOptimus/README.md

 [ In Progress ]

-Welcome to OpenSourceCorp, the free and open-source enterprise.
+Welcome to OpenSourceCorp -- the free and open-source enterprise.

 Here at OpenSourceCorp, we write the best code for the best software, deployed via the best CI/CD pipelines, onto the best infrastructure, secured via industry best-practices, and supported by the best documentation.

 We do this because we have developed a general frustration with ***how*** modern